chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```

     - The first command will create the backup to the `/var/opt/chef-automate/backup` location unless you specify the location in `config.toml` file.
-    - The second command will create the `bootstrap.abb` this bundle captures any local credentials or secrets that aren’t persisted in the database.
+    - The second command will create the `bootstrap.abb` bundle, this bundle captures any local credentials or secrets that aren’t persisted in the database.
     - Once the backup is completed, save the backup Id.
 For example: `20210622065515`.

 1. Go to `/var/opt/chef-automate/backup` location unless you specify the location in `config.toml` file and create **Bundle** using the following command: